suchipi/yavascript/meta/generated-docs/ChildProcess.md

 # ChildProcess (interface)

 A class which represents a child process.
 The process may or may not be running.

+This class is the API used internally by the [exec](/meta/generated-docs/exec.md#exec-interface) function to spawn child processes.

+Generally, you should not need to use the `ChildProcess` class directly, and should use [exec](/meta/generated-docs/exec.md#exec-interface) or [$](/meta/generated-docs/exec.md#-function) instead.
+However, you may need to use it in some special cases, like when specifying custom stdio for a process, or spawning a non-blocking long-running process.

 ```ts
 declare interface ChildProcess {